Hey, check out the forum! If you're logged in, you can participate!

 Note: Radio-specific information on this page is provided as a general guide.
 Always refer to your radio's manual for accurate menu options, settings, and specifications.
 If you spot an error, let us know on the forum.

-The Baofeng UV-5G (also sold as the UV-9G in some markets) is one of the most popular entry-level GMRS handhelds.
+The Baofeng UV-5G is one of the most popular entry-level GMRS handhelds.
 Its appeal is simple: it costs a fraction of what most GMRS radios cost while still delivering solid performance for basic use.
 If you want to try GMRS without a big investment, this is where most people start.

 Why it's popular